NoBrainerORM/nobrainer.io/docs/persistence.md

   passes the documents in bulk to the database to perform efficient writes.
   If the documents primary keys are left unspecified, the database will assign default UUIDs and `insert_all` will return the list of generated ids.
-  You may use `NoBrainer::Document::Id.generate` to generate MongoDB style ids to match the format of model instances.
+  You may use `NoBrainer::Document::PrimaryKey::Generator.generate` to generate MongoDB style ids to match the format of model instances.
 * `Model.sync` is a wrapper for [`r.sync()`](http://www.rethinkdb.com/api/ruby/#sync).

 The following predicates are available on a model instance: